How to Get Your Piece of the Search Impression Share Pie

 Everybody wants their piece of the pie.

-That mantra holds up whether we’re talking about dessert or the AdWords auction.
+That mantra holds up whether we’re talking about dessert or the Google Ads auction.

-When it comes to the AdWords version of this proverb, the “pie” is the total amount of search queries where an advertiser wants to show their ads.
+When it comes to the Google Ads (formerly known as Google AdWords) version of this proverb, the “pie” is the total amount of search queries where an advertiser wants to show their ads.
 If that advertiser’s ad gets an impression every single time a relevant search happens, they’re enjoying the entire pie.
 More likely, their ads will show for a smaller percentage of that total number of possible impressions.

 Lucky for us as advertisers, Google provides a metric designed specifically to estimate how much of the pie we’re getting and why we’re missing out on the rest.
 That metric is Search Impression Share.